Academic dress of the University of Cambridge: Components of Cambridge academic dress

-When wearing full academic dress, an individual wears the gown, hood and headdress of the highest degree s/he has already received from the University of Cambridge.
-One who does not hold a Cambridge degree (such as an undergraduate, or a graduate of another university) normally wears a gown according to his or her status in Cambridge, i.e., undergraduate, BA status or MA status (see below), without the strings which are attached to the gowns of Cambridge graduates.
-Graduates of other universities may wear the academic dress of those universities on 'scarlet days', unless they are university officials or participating in a degree ceremony, but this has only been permitted since 1998.
+When wearing full academic dress, an individual wears the gown, hood and sometimes headdress of the highest degree he has already received from the University of Cambridge.
+One who does not hold a Cambridge degree (such as an undergraduate, or a graduate of another university) normally wears a gown according to his or her status in the University, i.e., undergraduate, BA status or MA status (see below), without the 'strings' which are attached to the gowns of Cambridge graduates.
+Graduates of other universities may wear the academic dress of those universities on 'scarlet days', unless they are University officials or participating in a degree ceremony, but this has only been permitted since 1998.

-A graduand (someone about to be presented for a degree) wears the full Cambridge academic dress of the highest status degree that s/he already holds.
-Graduands who do not already hold a Cambridge degree wear the gown appropriate to their status in the university, along with the hood of the degree to which they are about to be admitted.
-Undergraduates, who do not yet hold a degree, wear their undergraduate gowns, with the hood of the degree that they are about to receive.
+A graduand (someone about to be presented for a degree) wears the full academic dress of the highest status Cambridge degree that they already hold.
+Graduands who do not already hold a Cambridge degree wear the gown appropriate to their status in the University, along with the hood of the degree to which they are about to be admitted.
+Undergraduates (who do not yet hold a Cambridge degree) wear their undergraduate gowns, with the hood of the degree that they are about to receive.
 Thus, for example, an undergraduate graduating to a BA degree wears an undergraduate gown and a BA hood.
 A holder of a BA from Cambridge graduating to a PhD wears a BA gown and hood, whereas a graduate of another university graduating to a PhD wears a BA or MA status gown and PhD hood.

 Medical graduates completing their clinical years wear the gown and hood of the B.Chir degree.
 This is because the B.Chir degree is conferred in absentia as soon as the list of people passing the Final M.B. examination is posted outside Senate House.
 This was to prevent the necessity for a 'double graduation' ceremony.
-It is common practice for students to hire the B.Chir academic dress, rather than purchase it, since it is superseded by the M.B academic dress post graduation.
-Where students have completed both pre-clinical and clinical years at Cambridge, many do not purchase the M.B academic dress, hiring it for occasions requiring academic dress (Alumni Formal Hall etc.) as this is superseded a couple of years later when the automatic Oxbridge MA is granted.
+It is common practice for students to hire the B.Chir academic dress, rather than purchase it, since it is superseded by the M.B. academic dress post graduation.
+Where students have completed both pre-clinical and clinical years at Cambridge, many do not purchase the M.B. academic dress, hiring it for occasions requiring academic dress (Alumni Formal Hall etc.) as this is superseded a couple of years later when the automatic Oxbridge MA is granted.
 Medical students graduate at the end of the third year with a Cambridge BA, and for this ceremony are treated as any other students graduating with a BA.

-The full list of degrees and their order of seniority is given in the Ordinances of the university: roughly speaking, in descending order of rank the degrees are higher doctorates such as the DD or ScD, the PhD and other initial doctorates such as the MD or EdD, master's degrees, and finally bachelor's degrees.
+The full list of degrees and their order of seniority is given in the Ordinances of the university: roughly speaking, in descending order of rank the degrees are higher doctorates such as the DD or ScD, the PhD and other initial doctorates such as the MD or EdD, Master's degrees, and finally Bachelor's degrees.
 These different groups of degrees are distinguished by different academic dress.